MOCKBA . MOSKVA

 [View a station by station depth map created by Alexey Goncharov]

-With the exception of lines 4 and L1, all station platforms have been consistently built 162 m long in order to accommodate metro trains comprised of 8 standard cars.
+With the exception of lines 4 and 12, all station platforms have been consistently built 162 m long in order to accommodate metro trains comprised of 8 standard cars.
 Presently, trains on lines 2 and 6-10 consist of the maximal possible 8 standard cars; on line 1 of 7 standard cars; and on line 11 of 6 standard cars.
-The newer trains on lines 3 and 5 consist of 5 articulated "Rusich" cars (about 7 standard cars in length), on line 4 of 4 articulated cars (about 6 standard cars), and on line L1 of 3 articulated cars (about 4 standard cars).
+The newer trains on lines 3 and 5 consist of 5 articulated "Rusich" cars (about 7 standard cars in length), on line 4 of 4 articulated cars (about 6 standard cars), and on line 12 as well as the western portion of line 8 of 3 articulated cars (about 4 standard cars).

-Whereas most transfer stations have two separate stations carrying two different names and connected by foot tunnels, four offer convenient cross-platform transfer, between lines 6 and 7 at Kitay-Gorod, between lines 2 and 11 at Kashirskaya, between lines 6 and 8 at Tret'yakovskaya, and between lines 3 and 4 at Kuntsevskaya.
+Whereas most transfer stations have two separate stations carrying two different names and connected by foot tunnels, five offer convenient cross-platform transfer, between lines 6 and 7 at Kitay-Gorod, between lines 2 and 11 at Kashirskaya, between lines 6 and 8 at Tret'yakovskaya, between lines 3 and 4 at Kuntsevskaya, and between lines 3 and 8 at Park Pobedy.

 See each line for detailed history and view 1970 network map